dEAduction/dEAduction/CONTRIBUTING.md

 #### Examples

-If you finish writing the first part of the function `my_function`, but this function is not ready, you should use the type `dev`.
-Since this function is part of the code-base, you must use the area `code`.
+If you finished writing the first part of the function `my_function`, but this function is not ready, you should use the type `dev`.
+Since this function is part of the codebase, you must use the area `code`.
 This is a good commit
 message:

 ```